Paink64/HPC-AI-Resources/HPC-LLM-RAG.md

 ✅ Query tokenized successfully!
 Your input is now ready for processing. 🔍🎉

+🎯 Challenge: Replace the prompt with something completely unexpected

+💡 Extra Tip: Edit the `query = "What are the top categories in Google Playstore?"`

 ## Step 4: Generate a Response

 ### **➕🐍 Add a New Code Cell**